braph-software/BRAPH-2/tutorials/developers/dev_subject/readme.md

 [![Tutorial Implement, Export, and Import Groups of Subjects](https://img.shields.io/badge/PDF-Download-red?style=flat-square&logo=adobe-acrobat-reader)](dev_subject.pdf)

-This is the developer tutorial for implementing, exporting and importing groups of subjects.
+This is the developer tutorial for implementing, importing, and exporting groups of subjects.
 We will explain how to create generator files "*.gen.m" for new subjects and well as to export and import them.
 All "*.gen.m" files can then be compiled by `braph2genesis`.
 All types of subjects are extensions of the base element `Subject`.
 We will use as examples the subjects `SubjectCON` (subject with connectivity data), `SubjectCON_MP` (subject with connectivity multiplex data), `SubjectFUN` (subject with functional data), `SubjectFUN_MP` (subject with functional multiplex data), `SubjectST` (subject with structural data), and `SubjectST_MP` (subject with structural multiplex data).